mobile app bar

 follow google news

-Speculation about Matthew Stafford’s future ramped up almost immediately after the Rams’ season ended Sunday night.
-A crushing 31–27 loss to the Seahawks in the NFC Championship Game, the noise of retirement talk, and the weight of another near-miss combined into the familiar question that seems to follow veteran quarterbacks everywhere: What’s next?
+Speculation about Matthew Stafford’s future began almost immediately after the Rams’ season ended on Sunday night.
+The crushing 31-27 loss to the Seahawks in the NFC Championship Game, and the weight of another near-miss, combined into the familiar question follows veteran quarterbacks everywhere: What’s next?

-Of course, the conversation around Stafford drifted quickly and predictably toward retirement as the moment ended.
+The conversation around Stafford, however, drifted quickly and predictably toward retirement as the game ended.
 Age, mileage, heartbreak.
 Another season ending six yards short of the Super Bowl.
 However, HC Sean McVay shut it down instantly.

-If he still wants to play, what the hell kind of question is that?” he replied at the post-game presser when asked about Stafford’s future.
+If he still wants to play, what the hell kind of question is that?” replied McVay at the post-game presser when asked about Stafford’s future.

-Stafford finished 22-of-35 for 374 yards and three touchdowns, becoming the first quarterback in NFL history to throw for 350+ yards, 3+ TDs, and commit zero turnovers.
-And still lose a playoff start.
+Stafford finished 22-of-35 for 374 yards and three touchdowns against the Seahawks, becoming the first quarterback in NFL history to throw for 350+ yards, 3+ TDs, and commit zero turnovers.
+But he still lost.
 That stat doesn’t suggest decline.
 It suggests cruelty.
 And it also sums up the season.

 Stafford just finished one of the best seasons of his career.
 The Rams will retool through the draft and free agency.
 And if Stafford has anything to say about it, this isn’t how his story ends.